 Pier 6 is a small concert pavilion located on the Inner Harbor off of President Street, which is on the right after you pass Harborplace and the National Aquarium.
 While the pavilion is relatively small, the lawn is even smaller.
 (If you think of your own lawn you may not be far off).
 They do not allow you to bring in glass containers or alcohol and their own beer and food selection is pretty slim.
 Once when I was there they ran out of their only decent beer by the set break.
 It has just changed its name back to Pier 6 and its management back to Live Nation.
 It wasn't great under Live Nation before, but it was horrible under whoever had it in the interim.
 Venue maintenance was not their thing in the past, we'll see how it goes now.
 (July 3, 2022 and they still haven't fixed the stall doors in the bathroom.
 It has been years).
 Beer selection and prices have been terrible.
 Tickets are available from the box office, which is open from noon until 9 on concert nights and from Live Nation.
 Having gotten myself into their parking once, my advice is don't.
 It is outrageously expensive, and despite the fact that the lots are tiny, it takes forever to get out.

 The Quarry House is a dive bar in Silver Spring with a surprisingly good beer menu for a dive.
 It is downstairs has one entrance (and thus one exit) and is shaped like a C with the band at one end of the C, so location is important.
 The Quarry House is located at 8401 Georgia Avenue in Silver Spring, Maryland.
 Look for the stairs.
+Tickets are handled by Dice.

 The Ramshead On Stage is a small concert hall.
 All seating is at tables, and there is no standing (or dancing) for most shows.
 Tickets are sold by seat, so have your group organized when you go to buy the tickets.
 Also, a lot of Ramshead shows sell out, so it is worth buying early.
 Food in the concert hall is bar food and the prices are not low but not outrageous.
 A more varied menu is available in the restaurant, but they do a heavy business, so there is no guarantee that you can get seated and eat before the show.
 Most shows are 21+, the exception being occasional weekend matinees.
 Tickets are available from the Ramshead, in person website which uses AXS.
 AXS says you have to download and use their app to use your tickets, but at Rams Head On Stage you can just show your ID to the nice people at the box office.
 The box office number is 410-268-5111.
 The Ramshead is located at 33 West Street in Annapolis.
 301-261-1118/410-268-4545